tarwn/lessthandot-hugo/blogs/content/posts/2009-03-27-using-vs-net-2005-sp1-with-sql-server-20.md

 and start messing around with connectivity to the instance.
 That failed miserably.
 Errors were abound!

-All hope is not lost though…
+All hope is not lost though...

 The last thing I want to do is install side by side versions of VS.NET.
 The IDE is heavy and sucks the life out of